The following diagram indicates the minimum deployment pattern used for high availability.

 It is recommended to create the databases with the same names given above because they are the default JNDI names that are included in the

-<DAS_HOME>/repository/conf/analytics/analytics-conf.xmlfile as shown in the extract below.
+<DAS_HOME>/repository/conf/analytics/analytics-config.xmlfile as shown in the extract below.
 If you change the name, the

-analytics-conf.xmlfile should be updated with the changed name.
+analytics-config.xmlfile should be updated with the changed name.

 When configuring the minimum high availability cluster following setups should be done for both nodes.

-- Do the following database related configurations.
+- Do the following database-related configurations.